Report: we have to change how we use land and produce food to fight climate change

 What we eat and how we get it is warming the planet

 Like all IPCC reports, this new report on lands doesn’t introduce new findings, but rather pools and evaluates the existing body of research.
+It takes input from 107 authors and examines more than 7,000 research articles.
 And the science shows that it’s hard to overstate how much we’ve altered the land we live on, and even the places we don’t.

-“Human use directly affects more than 70% (likely 69-76%) of the global, ice-free land surface,” according to the report.
+“Human use directly affects more than 70 percent (likely 69-76 percent) of the global, ice-free land surface,” according to the report.

-Around the world, humans have harnessed between a quarter and one-third of all land for food, feed, fiber, timber, and energy.
-Our species has driven the loss of 46 percent of all trees since the dawn of civilization, for example.
+Around the world, humans have utilized between a quarter and one-third of all land for food, feed, fiber, timber, and energy, driving the loss of 46 percent of all trees since the dawn of civilization.
 This dramatic reshaping of the Earth in turn has had a massive impact on the climate.
 About 22 percent of anthropogenic emissions arise from agriculture, forestry, and other land use.

 Our food choices are a major driver of these changes.
 Half of global human-caused emissions of methane, a greenhouse gas roughly 30 times more potent than carbon dioxide, comes from agriculture, namely livestock and rice cultivation.
 Up to 75 percent of nitrous oxide emissions — almost 300 times more the warming potential of carbon dioxide — comes from nitrogen fertilizer.